JoergBitzer/AudioDevOrga/installReadMe.md

 ```console
    add_subdirectory(CrossPlugInTest)
 ```
-2. Build the SuperProject or use the cmake tools given in VS Code (see next section, how to install and use VSC)
+2. Build the SuperProject or use the cmake tools (perhaps you have to restart VSC to get the cmake tools visible) given in VS Code (see next section, how to install and use VSC)
 ```console
     cmake -B build
     cmake --build build